ron-arbo/cs326-final-omega/Docs/milestone1.md

 ## Sign Up
 <img width="1429" alt="Screen Shot 2020-04-08 at 5 50 03 PM" src="https://user-images.githubusercontent.com/31454667/78837209-90033600-79c1-11ea-92ca-1c1f54a06e5b.png">

 *Rough* Breakdown of work:
 index.html - TJ & Aryan
 profile.html - Ron
 create_project.html - Aryan & TJ
 project_description.html - Aryan
 login.html and signup.html - Ron
 extra.html - Aryan
 All CSS files related to these html files were, for the most part, worked on by the same people.
-Plus, some of the styling ws done within the HTML with bootstrap.
+Plus, some of the styling was done within the HTML with bootstrap.